JackBJ23/Topo-GEN/README.md

 ## Example: TopoVAE

 We provide a way to directly train and test VAEs on the FashionMNIST dataset using topological regularizers.
-To do so, run on Google Colab:
+To do so, run:
 ```
 !python topovae_experiments.py --topo_weights w_bottleneck0,w_bottleneck1,w_entropy0,w_entropy1,w_ksigma0,w_ksigma1,w_density
 ```